-A Tent with a View started its life in 1995 in Huntingdon, Cambridgeshire when friends David (Babs) Guthrie & Masoud (Masa) Kilanga together with Americans Tom Frasier & Jack White signed up to start their own mobile safari company in Tanzania.
-David & Masoud had met as safari guides in Selous in 1990 and dreamed of one day doing things their way.
+A Tent with a View started its life in 1995 in Cambridge when friends David (Babs) Guthrie & Masoud (Masa) Kilanga together with Americans Tom Frasier & Jack White signed up to start their own mobile safari company in Tanzania.
+David & Masa had met as safari guides in the vast Selous Game Reserve in 1990 and dreamed of one day doing things their way.

-Jack & Tom arrived as guests in Selous in 1993 where they were guided by David & Masa.
-Impressed by David and Masa’s combined knowledge and a dream to also have their own camps in Tanzania, a plan was hatched.
+Jack & Tom arrived as guests in Selous in 1993 as part of a wider Tanzania safari.
+They were guided by David & Masa.
+Jack and Tom were impressed by their combined knowledge of Selous and the parks of Tanzania.
+This, as well as a dream to have their own safari camps in Tanzania led them to hatch a plan.
 A Tent With A View was born, named after friend Robert Vavra’s beautiful photography book of the same name.
-Life began with a mobile safari operation and quickly moved onto having an embryonic camp in Saadani National Park where the Tent with A View team were the very first people to operate back in late 1995.
-The park at that time was unloved and still a game reserve but the setting was unique as the only coastal wildlife preserve in East Africa.
+Life began with a mobile safari operation and quickly moved on to having an embryonic camp in Saadani National Park where the Tent with A View team were the very first people to operate back in late 1995.
+Saadani at that time was unloved but the setting was unique as the only coastal wildlife park in East Africa.
 The unique combination of wild bush & beach offered something different completely off the beaten track.

 A Tent With A View were one of the first to provide solar power in their safari camps and worked tirelessly for health and conservation in their “Putting Something Back” programme.
 This evolved in 2010 and 2011 on to a huge involvement in anti-poaching and elephant conservation in Tanzania with the collaring of elephants in Saadani with the help of funding from US Aid & A Tent With A View as well as the Tanzania National Parks Authority (TANAPA) led by the late Dr Alfred Kikoti, the number one elephant specialist in Tanzania.